kamikazeSlayers/architectural-katas-2022/architectural-views/community-forum-management.md

 #### Commmunity Forum Management Service

-- Community Forum Management Service (FMS) acts as a heart of the Spotlight ecosystem that brings all the involved users closer.

-- CFMS manages communities, community-memberships, forums, posts, post-votes, and user-rewards.
+- Community Forum Management Service (CFMS) manages communities, community-memberships, forums, posts, post-votes, and user-rewards.
 It uses a SQL database to manage these entities and their relationships.

 - CFMS and related services use event-driven architecture to support high scale and resiliency.
 It enables asynchronous processing of high volume workflows thereby uncoupling the services to process high volume non-urgent workflows asynchronously.